 Irene Crimaldi is Associate Professor of Statistics at IMT Lucca (Italy).
-Moreover, she is a member of the Scientific Board of the IMT PhD program and the IMT Director's Delegate for the coordination of the PhD activities and the international mobility programs for the students.
+Moreover, she is a member of the Scientific Board of the IMT PhD programs.

 In 2006-2011 she was researcher and "Professore aggregato" of Probability and Mathematical Statistics at the Department of Mathematics of the University of Bologna and then, in 2011-2014 she was tenured assistant professor and "Professore aggregato" of Probability and Mathematical Statistics at IMT.
 In the period November 2012 – October 2017 she was appointed by the IMT Director for the coordination of the Ph.D. activities and in the period April 2013 – October 2017 she was also the IMT coordinator of the international mobility programs for students.

 See more on her cv.

-interacting reinforced stochastic processes, urn models, species sampling models and their applications, exchangeable sequences and generalizations, stable convergence and convergence of conditional expectations.
+interacting reinforced stochastic processes, network modeling, urn models, species sampling models, exchangeable sequences and generalizations, stable convergence and convergence of conditional expectations.